Dyvinia/BFPlusDocs/docs/details/starcards.md

                 <img loading="lazy" class="no-lb" src="../../assets/star-cards/hero/cody/Card_6_Mid.png">
                 <div class="text">
                     <h4><b>You Can Count On Us</b></h4>
-                    <a>When allied Reinforcements or Heroes are standing nearer to Cody, he will regenerate even more health.</a>
+                    <a>If he is within 18 meters of three friendly units, Commander Cody and his close allies will regenerate some health.</a>
                 </div>
             </div>
         </div>